HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 It isn't perfect, as some obvious peaks in the emission are not automatically identified, and some bursts appear to have multiple peaks erroneously associated with them.

-However, this technique is clearly a promising possible avenue for automated burst detection, and with some tuning of the wavelet scales and signal-to-noise threshold, could be made much more reliable.
+Regardless, this technique is clearly a promising possible avenue for automated burst detection, and with some tuning of the wavelet scales and signal-to-noise threshold, could be made much more reliable.
 We also note that CWT is a simple and relatively fast process, which brings its own advantages when applying it at scale.